Rockvole/indoor-air-quality-dashboard/documentation/README.md

 1. Air Gap around HT sensor - this is used in the <a href="https://acrobotic.com/smart-citizen">Smart Citizen Project</a>

-2. Raise HT sensor away from the PCB - this is used in V1 of the Smart Citizen Project and the <a href="http://shop.wickeddevice.com/resources/air-quality-egg/">Air Quality Egg</a>
+2. Raise HT sensor away from the PCB - this is used in V1 of the Smart Citizen Project and the <a href="http://shop.wickeddevice.com/resources/air-quality-egg/">Air Quality Egg</a>.
+Achieved with the 4-pin female header.

 3. Switchable power to the sensors on the board - many of the sensors have heaters so the ability to programmatically turn off the heaters should reduce heat.
 The sensors would be turned back on a few minutes before taking readings.